microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

   even though they themselves may not support undo that far back, or may not support undo at all, or may not even support making edits at all.

+These issues may only be addressable by assuming an infinite undo window and relying on a document state history service to provide the repair data for it.

 ### A Middle Ground